devlinjunker/JS-Fun/play/test.webpack/README.md

 ### FlowWebpackPlugin
-Runs flow during webpack compilation and spits out flow syntax error
+Runs flow during webpack compilation and spits out flow syntax errors/ requires flow static typing
   [ ] Look into node app compile failing on flow error
   [x] Look into failing compile/build - seems not possible for web app, maybe for node though...
     - add `failOnError` [false] param to fail webpack default run (need to kill and restart dev-server on error if true)